seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Traitors, away! he rests not in this tomb:
 This monument five hundred years hath stood,
 Which I have sumptuously re-edified:
-Here none but soldiers and Rome’s servitors
+Here none but soldiers and Rome's servitors
 Repose in fame; none basely slain in brawls:
 Bury him where you can; he comes not here.

 **MARCUS ANDRONICUS**
 My lord, this is impiety in you:
-My nephew Mutius’ deeds do plead for him
+My nephew Mutius' deeds do plead for him
 He must be buried with his brethren.

 **QUINTUS** **MARTIUS**
 And shall, or him we will accompany.

 **TITUS ANDRONICUS**
-‘And shall!’ what villain was it that spake
+'And shall!' what villain was it that spake
 that word?

 **QUINTUS**